NIC Faculty Unappeased, Board Receives Training & Hires Boyles Law

 Greg, a diesel mechanic and father of four from Post Falls, who asked for his surname to remain anonymous, shared his perspective.
 “It is a shame to see NIC employees behave like this.
 I would be humbled and grateful to receive an 8% pay increase.”
 A 30-year resident, who attended NIC in 2002 and 2007, Greg expressed a desire to see NIC return their focus to blue collar trades.
 “I would really like to see NIC get back to the meat and potatoes of focusing on curriculum and courses that better benefit this community.”

 During the meeting, two noteworthy updates were given.
 First, Ken Burke, a consultant from the Association of Community College Trustees (ACCT), briefed the public on progress made during several board training sessions.
-Burke commended the board on their participation and commitment to best practices.
+Burke commended the Board for its participation and commitment to best practices.
 He stated additional board training sessions with ACCT consultants are scheduled for September, October, and November.

 Several matters were quickly handled as the trustees proceeded.
 An update for board policy covering responsibilities, duties and standards of good practice passed 4-0.
-The trustees unanimously passed a resolution on accreditation which acknowledged receipt of the July 7, 2023 letter from NWCCU and resolved to address contents to maintain accreditation.
+The trustees unanimously passed a resolution on accreditation which acknowledged receipt of the July 7, 2023, letter from NWCCU and resolved to address contents to maintain accreditation.
 The board voted 4-0 to add a public meeting next week to discuss several board policy revisions and unanimously approved the president’s goals.
-Chair McKenzie called the goals ambitious and noted the president and board hold mutual values for student success and achieving best practices.
-“Rooting for your success,” McKenzie said before moving on to a discussion about a proposed 12 million dollar project funded by the State Board of Education that would build an Emergency Vehicle Operators Course (EVOC) on property already owned by NIC.
+Chair McKenzie called the goals ambitious and noted the President and Board hold mutual values for student success and achieving best practices.
+“Rooting for your success,” McKenzie said to Swayne before moving on to a discussion about a proposed $12 million project funded by the State Board of Education that would build an Emergency Vehicle Operators Course (EVOC) on property already owned by NIC.

-The entire memorandum issued on August 17th can be viewed here.
+The entire memorandum issued by the court on August 17 can be viewed here.